Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Stability

-\item Again since $(x_{n})_{n\in\N}$ is bounded in $\soboH^{1}(\Omega)$, there exists a subsequence that converges to $x$ in $\Lp{2}(\Omega)$.
+\item Appealing to Rellich--Kondrachov again, boundedness of $(x_{n})_{n\in\N}$ in $\soboH^{1}(\Omega)$ implies existence of a subsequence that converges to $x$ in $\Lp{2}(\Omega)$.
 W.l.o.g.\ we pass to that subsequence.
-To avoid the introduction of several (irrelevant) multiplicative constants, we use the symbol $\lesssim$ which stands for inequality up to a multiplicative constant independent of $n$.
-Note that appealing to the boundary condition we have
+To avoid the introduction of several (irrelevant) multiplicative constants, we use the symbol $\lesssim$, which stands for inequality up to a multiplicative constant independent of $n$.
+Note that appealing to the boundary condition prescribed by $\Theta$, we have